ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 ## Why Learn CI/CD?

-- **Ensure code passes tests** - ensure that code is tested before it is merged.
+- **Amplify benefits of tests** - tests allow you to test for incorrectness and improve code with confidence.
-- **Repeatable deployments** - deploy code using a consistent, re-runnable pipeline.
+- **Repeatable, low maintenance deployments** - deploy code using consistent, re-runnable pipelines.

-## Why Continuous Integration?
+## Continuous Integration

-Continuous Integration (CI) is a software engineering technique where changes to a codebase are tested automatically before merging and deploying.
+Continuous Integration (CI) is a software engineering technique where changes to a codebase are tested automatically before merging code and deploying to environments like dev or prod.

-Automated testing allows teams to detect and fix problems before they are merged into branches that deploy infrastructure to the cloud.
+Testing allows teams to detect and fix problems before they are merged into branches that deploy infrastructure to the cloud.

-CI is based around testing Git branches, commonly on pull requests, before code is merged from one branch to another.
+CI is based around testing Git branches, commonly on pull requests, run before code is merged from one branch to another.
+These tests are often run when a pull request is open.
+Each commit to the branch will kick off testing of the updated code.

-It's also common to run tests again after a branch has been merged, to ensure that the codebase is still working as expected.
+It's common to run tests again after a branch has been merged, to ensure that the codebase is still working as expected.

-## Continuous Integration in GitHub Actions
+### Continuous Integration in GitHub Actions

-GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) provider that integrates directly with GitHub.
+GitHub Actions integrates directly with GitHub.

-Github Actions is configured by putting `yaml` files into the `.github/workflows` folder of a Github repository.
+Github Actions is configured with `yaml` files into the `.github/workflows` folder of a GitHub repository.

-`.github/workflows/test.yaml` is a CI workflow that runs on every pull request to the `main` branch.
+The file `.github/workflows/test.yaml` below is a CI workflow that runs on every pull request to the `main` branch.
+It:

+- sets up a Python environment,
+- installs dependencies,
-It sets up a Python environment, installs dependencies, and then runs tests using the Python library `pytest`:
+- then runs tests using the Python library `pytest`.

 ```yaml
 fn:.github/workflows/test.yaml